StutiSahu27612/argocd-movieworld/README.md

 # Movie World Service

 Movie World Service is a RESTful API service that provides CRUD operations for movies.
-It communicates with the Movie Review service to fetch reviews for movies.
+It communicates with the Movie Review service to fetch reviews for movies and serves as an API gateway between the frontend and the review service.
 The service is fully observable with metrics, logs, and traces using OpenTelemetry and Micrometer.

+## Recent Updates

+### Observability Improvements
+- Fixed 404 error for `/actuator/loggers` endpoint by explicitly enabling it
+- Enhanced test configuration for OpenTelemetry to avoid external dependencies
+- Updated Kubernetes ConfigMaps to include loggers endpoint configuration
+- Added WebConfig to serve static images from the `/images` directory

+### Kubernetes Deployment Enhancements
+- Increased readiness probe initialDelaySeconds from 30 to 60 seconds
+- Added failureThreshold: 5 to readiness probes for more retry attempts
+- Updated RDS database endpoint in ConfigMaps

+### Communication Flow Improvements
+- Enhanced CORS configuration to allow requests from the Angular frontend
+- Added proper static resource handling for movie images
+- Fixed data duplication issue in SQL initialization

 ## Technologies Used